Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 The following is the Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process required by Board of Governors Policy 1.2.150 Nondiscrimination and Equal Opportunity Statement.
 These procedures apply to faculty, staff, students, and third parties.

-or retaliation in any education program or activity that it operates, including in
+The University does not tolerate unlawful discrimination, harassment, sexual misconduct, or retaliation in any education program or activity that it operates, including in admission and employment.

-admission and employment.
-The University has adopted grievance procedures that provide
+The University has adopted grievance procedures that provide for the prompt and equitable

-for the prompt and equitable resolution of complaints made by students, employees,
+resolution of complaints made by students, employees, or other individuals who are

-or other individuals who are participating or attempting to participate in its education
+participating or attempting to participate in its education program or activity, or

-program or activity, or by the Equity Administrator /Title IX Coordinator, alleging
+by the Equity Administrator /Title IX Coordinator, alleging any action that would

-any action that would be prohibited by the University’s Board of
+be prohibited by the University’s Board of

 Governors Policy 1.2.150 Nondiscrimination and Equal Opportunity Statement.